wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-05-25-a-hackers-guide-to-git.md

 1. Create remote-tracking branches for each branch in the remote.
 2. Check out the branch which is currently active (`HEAD`) on the remote.
-3. Perform a `git fetch` to update all remote-tracking branches.
-4. Perform a `git pull` to bring the current branch and working tree up-to-date with the remote.
+3. Perform a `git pull` to bring the current branch and working tree up-to-date with the remote.

 The `clone` command takes a URL and supports a number of transport protocols including HTTP, SSH, and Git's own protocol.
 It also supports plain old file paths, which is what we'll use.